 Before you write off harira, I did have it at another restaurant later on in my trip, and it was very good.
 Harira is a traditional dish eaten during the period of Ramadan when people fast from sun up to sundown.
 In the evening, after sundown, they eat a small meal, often a bowl of harira.

 In a city as large as Casablanca, you can be sure there are a lot of great hotels available.
 The area that we stayed in was safe and convenient for walking around, so I’d recommend it.

 We stayed at the Moroccan House Hotel located at 04 Boulevard Mohamed Smiha, Casablanca 20000, Morocco.
-It was a good tourist-class and local-style hotel that is low cost.
+It was a good tourist-class and local-style hotel that was low-cost.
 The area is convenient to some good restaurants and was safe to walk around.

 How to Get to Casablanca

 Casablanca and most major cities in Morocco are served by trains and buses.
 This page has information about the train and bus lines and links to schedules that will be helpful.
-Casablanca is also served by an international airport, Mohammed V International Airport.
+An international airport, Mohammed V International Airport, also serves Casablanca.

 Airport in Casablanca

-However, when you see prices in the country it is typically shown as “dh” and the locals simply call it “dirham.”
-You will notice that I show costs above as “dh” and not “MAD” and that’s why.
+However, when you see prices in the country, it is typically shown as “DH,” and the locals simply call it “dirham.”
+You will notice that I show the costs above as “DH” and not “MAD,” and that’s why.